 2. Identify saving areas and shop around

 Some increases like council tax, water bills and vehicle tax are harder to avoid, so it’s important to focus on the costs that you can control.
 There are an abundance of these and plenty of savings to make.
 Customers who have been with the same provider for energy, TV and broadband networks and mobile phone contract providers for years are almost certainly paying too much.
 There are hundreds of great deals out there if you shop around.
-Our previous blog on money-saving apps listed various apps with built-in comparison services, such as Emma and Money Supermarket that will do the hard work for you and find the best deals for your circumstances.
+Various apps with built-in comparison services, such as Emma and Money Supermarket that will do the hard work for you and find the best deals for your circumstances.

 3. Start with your phone – ask for a better deal

 There’s a good chance that you’re reading this article on your phone and that’s exactly where you should start.
 In April: EE increased their prices by 2.7% whilst O2 and Three raised theirs by 2.5%.
 This has led to an average increase of £9.72 a year.
 Phone contracts and service provision is a highly competitive market, and under new Ofcom rules, you can cancel your contract with a free text, and ask your new provider to switch you within one working day.
 This can be very convenient, but we still advise that you get on the phone and haggle the old-fashioned way.
 Find a quote online for a contract and service similar to yours with another operator and call your provider.
 Ask for the disconnections department and relay the details to them.
 In truth, ‘disconnections’ is actually the customer retention department.
 Faced with losing a customer, their operators are trained to pull out all of the stops to keep you with them.
 From here, if you are even close to the expiry of your contract and seem serious about changing providers, they will likely offer you an improved deal.